 .
 A whole grain sourdough crust will not have light texture, but it will have more interesting flavor and be better for you.
 I recommend whole wheat pastry flour.
 Whole wheat bread flour is slightly easier to work with but the crust will be brick-like, and non-wheat is so fragile and sticky that I wouldn't even try to roll it out, but just press it into the pan.

-In a bowl, cut some butter into some flour with your fingers.
+In a bowl, cut some butter into some flour.
+You can use your fingers, a pastry blender tool, or my new favorite method is to use frozen butter and a cheese grater.
 Most recipes call for a whole stick or more, but if I'm eating lots of pie, I might use as little as half a stick.
 For vegans, I recommend palm or coconut oil, or non-hydrogenated margarine like Earth Balance.
 Liquid oil works too, but you'll probably have to roll the crust out between sheets of waxed paper.
 Just dump the oil in at the same time as the sourdough.
 I recommend extra virgin olive or sesame.
 Canola is not terrible, but its healthful reputation is pure marketing.

 Now add the sourdough.
 Two cups (16oz, half a liter) of bubbly sourdough should be enough for a two-crust pie, or more than enough for a single crust.
 Mix it in with the flour, don't work the dough too much, get it firm but pliable, and roll it out with more flour.
 Pie crust is not easy!
 For a lot more info, check out my pie crust